moijafcor/Aliaxer/README.md

 *Avoid using* remote sources of aliases that you don't control yourself or are not properly vetted by you.

-You don't want any command running on your terminal that you are not certain of what it does.
+You don't want any command running on your Terminal that you are not certain of what it does.

 # Pro Tip